Bluffton DUI Lawyer

 How We Can Help You Fight DUI Charges

 Many DUI cases rely on 2 key pieces of evidence: the arresting officer’s testimony and the results of the sobriety test.
-Our Bluffton DUI defense attorneys can often challenge the veracity of both of these elements.
+Our Bluffton DUI attorneys can often challenge the veracity of both of these elements.

 In cases relying on testimony, we can cross-examine the arresting officer and question the reliability and accuracy of their statement.
 Police officers are also required to follow very specific procedures when making a DUI arrest in South Carolina.
 When officers fail to honor your rights, they weaken the prosecution’s case.